nathaneltitane/l2cu/README.md

 [[ L²CU // Project Page ]](https://github.com/nathaneltitane/l2cu) [ Version // 01-21-2022 ]

+---

 Welcome to L²CU - The LDraw Linux Command line Utility!

+L²CU uses [Frobulator](https://github.com/nathaneltitane/frobulator) to streamline the scripts and make redundant code a thing of the past.

 L²CU stems from a set of independant scripts that were written over the last few years to respond to an obvious need for an efficient management of LDraw model files in several ways: bulk editing of LDraw model files.